 “This absolutely cannot be the way she meant,” I said.
 “How the bollocks would a pregnant woman do this?”

-We reached the bottom of the rickety staircase and found ourselves on an empty stretch of road beside a hotel with all the lights on but not a soul inside – not even at the reception desk.
+We reached the bottom of the rickety staircase and found ourselves on an empty stretch of road beside a ghostly hotel with all the lights on but not a soul inside – not even at the reception desk.
 A few feet away, on an old wall overgrown with vines and peppered with bullet holes, somebody had spray painted the words ‘welcome to hell’.
 Jack and I looked at each other with a little grimace.

-We marched up a winding hill and down a winding hill, passing by the graveyard again.
+We marched up a winding hill and down a winding hill, passing by the Muslim graveyard on the way.
 At length we reached the bottom of the hill, and after crossing a busy road we arrived, thirsty and knackered, at the town centre.
 In a broad and busy square around a large, eastern-looking clocktower, we found all manner of squat wooden market buildings.
 Each of these had tables and chairs outside, with hundreds of groups sitting and smoking and eating dinner and drinking coffee.
 I saw laughing young women wearing hijabs taking selfies photos of their dinner, and young men all barrel-chested reclined on sofas passing a hookah shisha back and forth.
-From shopfronts there glittered golden teacups and platters and long silver knives, and as we walked we passed through pockets of air that smelled alternately sweet and salty, from plumes of shisha smoke and kebabs cooking in restaurant kitchens.
+From shopfronts there glittered golden teacups and platters and long silver knives, and as we walked we past through pockets of air that smelled alternately sweet and salty, from plumes of shisha smoke and kebabs cooking in restaurant kitchens.
 There was not a single alcoholic drink in sight, I noticed.
 I turned to Jack.

 “This is my favourite place on this trip so far,” I told him.
 “Holy fuck, man.”